sejungkwak/connect-4/README.md

     - Changed the sound: I replaced the dropping sound effect with other shorter sounds and a shortened version of my current sound.
     - `setTimeout` to control the sound effect start time: I experimented with a 2 seconds time out for playing the sound effect to try to control the execution of the `play()` method.
 Even though this reduced the number of error messages, it did not completely fix it.
 It also created very noticeable delay between the user input and the sound effect playing.
-    - Prevented the mouse click handler function from being executed while the sound is playing: I created a global variable, assigned `true` to it when the sound started playing and changed the value to `false` 2 seconds afterwards with `setTimeout`.
+    - Prevented the mouse click handler function from being executed while the sound was playing: I created a global variable, assigned `true` to it when the sound started playing and changed the value to `false` 2 seconds afterwards with `setTimeout`.
 While the value was `true`, the mouse click handler function was not executed.
 This method reduced the number of error messages, but the player turn indicator(`currentPlayer`) changed before the user could interact again.
 I found this was more problematic than the sound not playing.
     - Added more `Audio()` constructors: I set 3 `Audio()` constructors with the same sound for the computer, player1 and player2.
 This method made the sound play simultaneously and worked perfectly in Chrome.
 However, the sound was not synced with placing a disc in Safari on macOS and it caused the freeze issue in Safari on iOS.

   - After trying several different ways to fix the issue, I was not able to find a satisfactory solution for this particular issue even though I spent a lot of time on it.
 In the end, I decided to leave this as a known bug as it does not impact the normal user experience as the error only occurs when the user clicks the mouse multiple times per second depending on the browser.